MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 :::image type="content" source="media/desktop-data-types/desktop-data-types-boolean-06.png" alt-text="Screenshot of values appearing differently when you change the data type.":::

-Once you change the data type and republish to the Power BI service, and a refresh occurs, the report displays the values as *True* or *False*, as expected.
+Once you change the data type, republish to the Power BI service, and a refresh occurs, the report displays the values as *True* or *False*, as expected.

 :::image type="content" source="media/desktop-data-types/desktop-data-types-boolean-07.png" alt-text="Screenshot that shows true or false values that use the True/false data type appear as expected after refresh.":::